learn-co-students/module-2-code-challenge-round-1-nyc01-dtsc-ft-080320-code-chal-1599141903/readme.md

 ### Confidence Intervals

-One night, a waiter gets 15 checks with a mean of \\$19 and a standard deviation of \\$3.
+One night, a waiter gets 15 checks with a mean amount of \\$19 and a standard deviation of \\$3.

-### 1.3) Calculate the 95% confidence interval around the mean for this waitor's checks.
+### 1.3) Use this sample to calculate a 95% confidence interval for the mean of this waiter's check amounts.
 Interpret the result.

 ```python